3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Introduction

 \section{Introduction}

-3D shapes are widely employed in our daily life thanks to the advancement of digitalization methods and computer vision, including computer-aided design, medical diagnostics, bioinformatics, 3D printing, medical imaging, and digital entertainment.
+The advancement of digitalization methods and computer vision has led to the widespread utilization of 3D shapes in various domains such as computer-aided design, medical diagnostics, bioinformatics, 3D printing, medical imaging, and digital entertainment.
 In recent years, there has been a desire for quick generation and simple access to vast quantities of 3D shapes, particularly for applications in virtual and augmented reality.
 It is reasonable to utilize some references to obtain similar 3D shapes and accelerate secondary development.
-These references can be 3D shapes~\cite{9127813,9055070}, 2D images~\cite{2015Multi}, sketch images~\cite{DBLP:journals/pr/LeiZZGML19} and text information~\cite{DBLP:conf/jcdl/GoldfederA08}.
+These references can be 3D shapes~\cite{9127813,9055070}, 2D images~\cite{su2015multi}, sketch images~\cite{DBLP:journals/pr/LeiZZGML19}, and text information~\cite{DBLP:conf/jcdl/GoldfederA08}.
 Numerous methods have been put out in recent years to deal with this issue.

-The MVCNN\cite{su2015multi} extracts a series of rendered views on 2D pictures and combines information from several perspectives of a 3D shape into a single, compact shape descriptor.
-PointNet++\cite{qi2017pointnet} iteratively implements the representations in a hierarchical neural network using density occupancy grid representations for the input data to create a representation of three-dimensional forms.
-A multiloop-view convolutional neural network architecture for 3D shape retrieval was suggested by Gao et al.\cite{jiang2019mlvcnn}.
-It may be seen of as a modified MVCNN that takes into account the natural hierarchical links between views.
-Some researchers, however, concentrate more on the merging of multimodal information for 3D shape representation.
-You et al.\cite{you2018pvnet} suggested a combined convolutional network that successfully integrates point cloud and multiview model information in order to train an end-to-end deep network for 3D shape representation for shape recovery and classification.